olliephillips/octogon/README.md

 Octogon uses SSH secure copy to move the files rather than Octoprint's REST API.
 Files are copied to the ```watched``` folder so they will automatically appear in your file list with no browser refresh required.

 A folder can be specified which must exist on the Octopi.
-Uploads which target a folder are sent the ```uploads``` folder directly, a browser refresh may be required if you are already viewing the contents of that folder.
+Uploads which target a folder are sent to the ```uploads``` folder directly, a browser refresh may be required if you are already viewing the contents of that folder.

 ### Usage